-Going to bed each night might be the most relaxing part of your day.
-But while you sleep, your body and brain continue to work hard — your brain isn’t “switched off” by any means.
-When you are asleep, you move through different stages of sleep to complete a full sleep cycle, which lasts around 90 minutes.
-When one cycle ends, the process repeats all over again and keeps going until your alarm goes off or you wake up naturally.
+Going to bed each night might be the most relaxing part of the day.
+But while someone sleeps, their body and brain continue to work hard — the brain isn’t “switched off” by any means.
+When someone is asleep, they move through different stages of sleep to complete a full sleep cycle, which lasts around 90 minutes.
+When one cycle ends, the process repeats all over again and keeps going until their alarm goes off or they wake up naturally.

-Knowing how sleep cycles work can help you understand how much sleep you need, and why you sometimes wake up feeling awful and other times awaken naturally feeling refreshed, energized, and ready to face the day.
-Here’s the lowdown on your body’s sleep cycles.
+Knowing how sleep cycles work can help people understand how much sleep they need, and why they sometimes wake up feeling awful and other times awaken naturally feeling refreshed, energized, and ready to face the day.
+Here’s the lowdown on our body’s sleep cycles.

 Sleep Cycles: A Breakdown